msh9/codinginthetrenches.com/content/2013/engineering-priorities.rst

 #.
 Novelty (Can I use this new shiny thing?)
 #.
 Performance (Can I make this new shiny thing go faster too??)
 #.
 Reliability (Oh yeah--it fails sometimes, but I just restart it.)
 #.
-Correctness (Wait you mean it was supposed to solve problem X and not and **not** problem Y???)
+Correctness (Wait you mean it was supposed to solve problem X and **not** problem Y???)

 As in:
-*I want to try something new that's fast, usually works, and normally returns me the right thing.*
+*I want to try something new that's fast, usually works, and normally returns me the right thing (for what I thought I was solving).*

 A serious hobby application might look like the following: